Phlomis, Jerusalem sage: planting, cultivation and care

 Where to plant?

-Phlomis is not very particular about soil type.
-It does well in poor, even stony soils, and tolerates calcareous ground.
-The most important thing is that the soil is well drained, because this plant dislikes excess moisture!
-If your soil holds water, plant on a mound.
+Phlomis is not very sensitive to soil type.
+It tolerates poor soil, even stony, and copes with calcareous ground.
+Most important is that soil is well drained, as this plant dislikes excess moisture!
+If soil holds water, plant on a mound.
 Raising the bed will allow water to drain away more quickly.
 You can also add gravel to improve water infiltration.
 Ideally, plant in a sandy, light, poor substrate.

-As Phlomis has quite a wide, spreading habit, leave some space around it, avoiding planting it too close to other plants.
+As Phlomis has a fairly wide, spreading habit, leave some space around it, avoiding planting it too close to other plants.

 When to plant?